backdrop-contrib/nodeaccess_userreference/README.txt

    http://drupal.org/project/references
 2. Copy nodeaccess_userreference folder to modules directory.
    (Usually 'sites/all/modules')
-3. At 'admin/build/modules' enable the Node Access User Reference module.
+3. At 'admin/build/modules' enable the Node access user reference module.

 USAGE
 -----
-Create a User Reference field in your content type, on the page where you configure the properties of your field, you will also see settings for granting access to the referenced user.
+Create a User reference field in your content type, on the page where you configure the properties of your field, you will also see settings for granting access to the referenced user.